 What is the purpose of the Service Premium?

-Eligible schools receive the SPP so that they can offer support during challenging times and to help mitigate the negative impact on Service children of family mobility or parental deployment.
+Eligible schools receive the SP so that they can offer support during challenging times and to help mitigate the negative impact on Service children of family mobility or parental deployment.

 Mobility is when a Service family is posted from one location to another, including overseas and within the UK.